PimalK/Maize-Disease-Classification/README.md

 ```

 ## Dataset Preparation
 A comprehensive and diverse dataset for maize disease detection was created by combining images from three distinct datasets.
+1000 images of each class were randomly chosen from 23,655 images in the combination.
+For classes with less than 1000 images, augmentation was performed.
 ### Dataset Links

 - **PlantVillage Dataset**